Denny Heck: Secure and Fair Enforcement Banking Act

+Lieutenant governor of Washington (2021–present)

 On December 4, 2019, Heck announced that he would not seek reelection to Congress in 2020.
 On April 3, 2020, he filed to run for lieutenant governor.
+He defeated Marko Liias in the 2020 general election.

+In May 2023, Heck revealed plans to seek reelection.
+In the nonpartisan primary in August 2024 he led, with 48.6% of the vote, Republican challengers Dan Matthews (23.0%) and Bob Hagglund (16.7%).
+The general election saw Heck win against Matthews by a margin of roughly 55.7% to 44.2%.

 Personal life

 Heck and his wife Paula Fruci have been married since 1976 and have two sons.

 In 2008, he wrote and performed a one-man play, Our Times, to several sold-out audiences.
 He and his wife, Paula, who directed the play, donated all proceeds to local charities.

 Heck has supported numerous organizations within Washington, both actively and as a contributor.
 He has served on the board of trustees for The Evergreen State College, the board for the Washington State History Museum., was a member of the Steering Committee for the Washington Learns Commission; a long-term strategy to improve the education system of Washington.